NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_llava.md

 ## 3. Quantized GGUF with `llama.cpp`

-[llama.cpp](https://github.com/ggerganov/llama.cpp) is one of the faster LLM API's, and can apply a variety of quantization methods to llava to reduce its memory usage and runtime.
-It also implements the CLIP vision encoder.
+[llama.cpp](https://github.com/ggerganov/llama.cpp) is one of the faster LLM API's, and can apply a variety of quantization methods to Llava to reduce its memory usage and runtime.
+It uses CUDA for LLM inference on the GPU.
 There are pre-quantized versions of Llava-1.5 available in GGUF format for 4-bit and 5-bit:

 * [mys/ggml_llava-v1.5-7b](https://huggingface.co/mys/ggml_llava-v1.5-7b)
 * [mys/ggml_llava-v1.5-13b](https://huggingface.co/mys/ggml_llava-v1.5-13b)